jahnf/Projecteur/doc/LogitechSpotlightHID++.md

 Logitech Software lacks.
 However, this approach also makes porting Projecteur to different platforms more difficult.

+# Important HID++ commands for Spotlight device

-# Wireless Notification on Activation/Deactivation of Spotlight Device
+## Wireless Notification on Activation/Deactivation of Spotlight Device

 The Spotlight device sends a wireless notification if it gets activated.
 Wireless notification will be short HID++ message if the Spotlight device is